Heaven or Las Vegas: Songwriting

-The opening track, "Cherry Coloured Funk", is characterized by a straightforward beat, a heavier bass line, a minimalist three-chord hook, and a "melt-in-your-ear melody".
-"Pitch the Baby" is a track that has hip-hop elements and reflects on the experience of childbirth and the joy of welcoming a child, with many of the album's songs centering on Fraser's newborn daughter, Lucy Belle.
+The opening track, "Cherry-Coloured Funk", contains a dominant bass line, a minimalist three-chord hook, and a "melt-in-your-ear melody".
+"Pitch the Baby" has hip-hop elements and lyrics that reflect the joy of childbirth, along with many of the album's other songs that center on Fraser's newborn daughter, Lucy Belle.
 "Iceblink Luck" retained its lush, velvety texture in performance, with Elizabeth Fraser singing chiefly in her lower register.
 "Fifty-Fifty Clown" was built without the use of synthesisers, despite featuring textures that may resemble them.
 While experimenting with a newly acquired piece of rack-mounted effects gear, Raymonde plugged in his guitar to assist Guthrie in exploring its capabilities.
 Guthrie subsequently added additional guitar layers, and the band initially considered the instrumental version complete.
 However, once Elizabeth Fraser contributed her vocals, Raymonde described the result as "divine".
 According to Raymonde, the title track "Heaven or Las Vegas" featured Fraser's idiosyncratic vocal style, particularly her backing vocals, which he considered especially "underrated".
 The band was confident in the instrumental arrangement, but Fraser's vocal performance elevated the song during the recording process.

-"I Wear Your Ring" was likened to a "postmodern Karen Carpenter", with lyrics delivered in an unusually clear manner.
+On "I Wear Your Ring", Fraser's vocals were likened to a "postmodern Karen Carpenter", as she departs from her characteristically indistinct enunciation and delivers the lyrics with unusual clarity.
 "Fotzepolitic" blended jangling folk-rock guitars with another warmly delivered Fraser vocal.
 "Wolf in the Breast" is described by Raymonde as one of his personal favourite tracks on the album.
 He recalls it as a deeply emotional piece that continues to move him, particularly due to the interplay between his bass lines and Guthrie's guitar work, and described the composition as one that "writes itself".
 Fraser's voice conveys a sense of vulnerability in "Road, River and Rail", occasionally cracking with emotion.
 Raymonde wrote "Frou-Frou Foxes in Midsummer Fires" the day after his father's death.
 The track was built around Raymonde's piano part and Guthrie's drum programming, to which Guthrie later added layered guitar textures and bass, as Raymonde noted he was emotionally exhausted.
 Raymonde described the track as difficult to revisit due to its emotional context but expressed pride in the result.